 On both emotional and spiritual levels, this artist shows her talent with live studio takes on many songs expressing her thoughts and feelings ignited by the heat of her soulful voice and the passion of her performance.
 The title song and centerpiece of “In the Spirit of Love” sums up Tricia’s journey and victory from childhood to the present loss of love and loved ones.
 Her lyrics poetically express her deepest feelings.

 “My two edged sword pierced every lie, made shadows disappear.” and “Through the valley of sorrow and pain, my sorrow turned to peace.”

-With two cover songs from her favorite artists since she was a teen, her acoustic live versions of “Let it Be” by the Beatles and “Thank You” by Led Zeppelin echoes with honesty and simplicity.
+With two cover songs on this album from two of her favorite bands recorded with her electric/acoustic Ovation guitar, “Let it Be” by the Beatles and “Thank You” by Led Zeppelin performed live in Madhouse Recording Studio take on her soulful insight and echo with honesty and simplicity.